dflemin3/approxposterior/_sources/performance.rst.txt

 problems, the objective functions, e.g. the GP marginal loglikelihood and the utility functions, both typically have multiple extrema, making optimization more difficult.
-In practice, we have found that restarting the minimization procedure with initial guesses randomly distributed throughout parameter space results in good performance, however, higher-dimensional problems often requires more restarts.
+In practice, we have found that restarting the minimization procedure with random initial guesses results in good performance, however, higher-dimensional problems likely require more restarts.

 If :py:obj:`approxposterior` is running too slowly, or worse, is not able to derive good posterior probability distributions, the algorithm can be tweaked in several ways.

-Note, if you're interested in how :py:obj:`approxposterior` scales with forward model evaluation time and how accurate it is, check out the Scaling and Accuracy example notebook on the Tutorial page.
+Note: If you're interested in how :py:obj:`approxposterior` scales with forward model evaluation time and how accurate it is, check out the Scaling and Accuracy example notebook on the Tutorial page.